 Comments: In his third century BCE epic poem, Apollonios of Rhodes sometimes embellishes the story with ethnographic details about the peoples as the crew of the Argo make their way to Kolchis (on the eastern shores of the Black Sea) for the golden fleece.
 Among the more notable examples is the crew’s encounter with Amazons as well as other nearby peoples in the area of the Black Sea, and then with the supposedly upside-down society of the Mossynoikians where public is private and private is public.
 The Mossynoikians (sometimes placed in the vicinity of Pontos in northeastern Turkey) drew the attention of a good number of Greek ethnographic writers, including Ephoros (ca. 350 BCE) who may well be the source of Apollonios’ information (link),

-Source of the translation: A. Poochigian, Apollonius of Rhodes: Jason and the Argonauts (London: Penguin, 2014), adapted by Harland.
+Source of the translation: A. Poochigian, Apollonius of Rhodes: Jason and the Argonauts (London: Penguin, 2014), short passage used under fair use or fair dealing provisions for educational purposes, adapted by Harland.

 [Amazons, Themiskyreans and Chalybians]